-A student is considered to be in good academic standing with a cumulative GPA of 3.00 or better where no more than two of the courses have received individual grades below 2.00.
+A student is considered to be in good academic standing with a cumulative GPA of 3.00 or better.
 Students who do not maintain good academic standing will be placed on probation.
 Students must be in good academic standing in order to graduate.